 An international perspective to her work has been important throughout her career – and, as an occasional visiting lecturer at Warwick University, she encounters a wide range of the next generations of arts managers from all over the world.

-Riding horses, walking, talking, singing and travelling.
+Riding horses, walking, writing fiction, talking, singing and travelling.

 Favourite personal achievements: riding a horse across Scotland and singing backing vocals for Barry Manilow!